algosup/2024-2025-project-4-web-fpga-team-5/documents/management/managementArtifacts.md

 ### Mood

-The mood inside the team is calculate base on the different aspect :
+The mood inside the team is calculated based on the different aspects:
 - Motivation
 - Management
 - Productivity
-- Communcation
+- Communication

 This is a simple average of the various categories, taking into account team size, number of responses and category evaluation.

-This average is currently :  🌟
+This average is currently: 7.5 🌟

 ## Weekly Reports